Overview

 Portfolio performance questions

 When you ask a broad question such as “How did we go this week?”, the Assistant treats it as the current week to date unless you name another period.
 It will show the dates it used so you can check the answer matches the review period you had in mind.
-The Assistant may describe three different measures:- This period: the return for the dates being discussed, including realised results, unrealised movement, and income.
+The Assistant may describe three different measures:- Investment return: the gain or loss for the dates being discussed after allowing for recorded cash flows.
+If the recorded values or cash flows are incomplete, this may be shown as unavailable.

 - Value movement: the change in displayed market value between the start and end of the period.